How to keep your houseplants healthy as the weather changes

 Also known as the Sansevieria and the Mother-in-Law’s Tongue, the hard-leaved tropical Snake Plant is happy to live in partially shaded areas.
 You can also let the soil become dry to the touch between watering, so don’t be afraid of letting it go without water for a while.

-We hope you enjoyed learning about how to care for your houseplants in winter.
+We hope you enjoyed learning about how to keep your houseplants healthy in winter.
 As ever, if you need any more hints or tips, drop us an email at [email protected] and we’d be happy to help.
 We’ll see you soon, plant people!

 Lots of love, Team TLB xx